compsoc-edinburgh/htb17-site/handbook.md

 ### Code of conduct
 This event is part of MLH and as a participant you agree to follow the [MLH Code of Conduct](https://static.mlh.io/docs/mlh-code-of-conduct.pdf).
 Hackathons are meant to be fun and enjoyable for everyone and we hold a zero-tolerance policy against any kind of harassment or abuse.
 If such an issue arises you will be asked to leave the event.

 For any kind of problems during the event, the best way to reach us is Slack.
-For urgent issues, please contact **Viktorija (07923230852)**, **Kristjan (07513644944)** or any other Hack the Burgh organiser or volunteer.
+For urgent event-related please contact **Viktorija (07923230852)**, **Kristjan (07513644944)** or any other Hack the Burgh organiser or volunteer.
+For critical life or death situations, 999 and 112

 ## Getting here